nylo-core/nylo.dev/resources/docs/7.x/en/themes-and-styling.md

 ];
 ```

-You can modify the colors for your new theme in the **lib/resources/themes/bright/bright_theme_colors.dart** file.
+You can adjust the colors in `bright_theme_colors.dart` to match your design.

 <div id="theme-colors"></div>